What Does NxGen MDx Screen For?

 Fragile X Intermediate Carriers

-Intermediate carriers are not at an increased risk to have a child with fragile X syndrome; however, your family members (siblings or offspring) may be at an increased risk to be premutation allele carriers of fragile X syndrome.
+Test results indicate that you are an intermediate allele carrier of fragile X syndrome.
+This means that you are not at an increased risk to have a child with fragile X syndrome; however, your family members (siblings or offspring) may be at an increased risk to be premutation allele carriers of fragile X syndrome.
 Intermediate allele carriers do not have an increased risk for developing FMR1-related conditions.

 Since this is an inherited gene change, this information may be helpful to share with family members as it may impact their family planning.